PART 2 - UNRAVELING THE TRAUMA

 DIFFICULTY TRUSTING OTHERS

-Generational spiritual abuse can undermine trust in authority figures, religious leaders, or even in one’s own judgment and intuition.
+Spiritual abuse can undermine trust in authority figures, religious leaders, or one’s own judgment and intuition.
 Individuals may struggle to form healthy relationships or may be hesitant to seek support due to fear of betrayal or exploitation.

 PHYSICAL SYMPTOMS